DataDog/integrations-core/mailchimp/README.md

 ### Service Checks

-mailchimp does not include any service checks.
+Mailchimp does not include any service checks.

 ### Events

-mailchimp does not include any events.
+Mailchimp does not include any events.

 ## Troubleshooting
 Need help?
 Contact [Datadog support][2].